How Can I Predict Cash Gaps?

 In terms of outgoings, look at what your committed outgoings are, what your savings will cover and what payments could be put off i.e. a payment holiday from a bank loan, for example.
 Many businesses will look to tighten up their accounts payable and their credit control functions to deal with any forthcoming cash gaps.
 You can use Float to better understand any overspending that’s happening in your business too.

-With the COVID-19 pandemic unfolding, cash gaps are becoming an inevitable part of running a business at this time.
-However, cash gaps need not send your business into a crisis or cause undue stress.
+Cash gaps need not send your business into a crisis or cause undue stress.
 Instead, taking a proactive approach to cash flow planning can help your business stay buoyant, even when there are rough seas ahead.
 Try out Float for free today.